functionland/fula-api/docs/wnfs-comparison.md

 **Overall judgment from a security expert perspective:**

-- **Fula**: very strong foundation, particularly in algorithm choices (HPKE, BLAKE3) and metadata privacy; requires integration work in sharing & rotation to fully realize its potential. **Score: ~8.5/10.**
+- **Fula**: very strong foundation with modern algorithm choices (HPKE, BLAKE3) and excellent metadata privacy.
+Sharing and rotation are now **fully integrated**. **Score: ~9.0/10.**
 - **WNFS**: more conceptually complete as a private filesystem with rich sharing and revision semantics; slightly older crypto choices in some areas but still robust. **Score: ~9.2/10.**

-For your **encrypted IPFS pinning gateway**, I would recommend **keep Fula as the core**, and **adopt specific design ideas from WNFS** (ratchet‑inspired rotation semantics, clearer sharing protocol, and possibly HAMT‑like forest structures for very large deployments) rather than trying to drop WNFS in wholesale.
+For your **encrypted IPFS pinning gateway**, I would recommend **keep Fula as the core**, and **adopt specific design ideas from WNFS** (asynchronous offline sharing protocol, per‑node ratchets for fine‑grained forward secrecy, and possibly HAMT‑like forest structures for very large deployments) rather than trying to drop WNFS in wholesale.

 ---